oneclickorgs/cuk_docs/managing-share-withdrawals.md

 [[share_withdrawals_confirm_approve.png]]

-* Press **Yes, mark as paid, and cancel shares**, and the share withdrawal will be completed.
+* Press **Yes, mark as paid, and cancel shares**, and the share withdrawal will be completed immediately.